evelynrp/tetrataenite/README.md

 ## Should I use this?

 Probably not.
 It's tailored exactly to my own taste, and is not really intended for anybody else's use.
 Go ahead if you want to, though.

+## How to install?

+I don't feel like hosting ISOs so you'll have to build them yourself with BlueBuild cli, see the [instructions here](https://blue-build.org/how-to/generate-iso/).
+For example: `sudo bluebuild generate-iso --iso-name tetrataenite.iso image ghcr.io/evelynrp/tetrataenite-gnome-nvidia`

+Available images are:
+- `tetrataenite-cosmic`
+- `tetrataenite-cosmic-nvidia`
+- `tetrataenite-gnome`
+- `tetrataenite-gnome-nvidia`
+- `tetrataenite-plasma`
+- `tetrataenite-plasma-nvidia`

+A plain `tetrataenite` image exists, but has been deprecated.
+It is essentially an old version of the gnome-nvidia image leftover from before I decided to split the recipe up and make multiple images.